jamesporter/elm-present-data/README.md

 # elm-present-data

-An example of presenting data with Elm
+An example of presenting data with Elm.
+A mini tutorial (where the source code is the final part).

 ### Deps